 Along with the flames comes a rapid rise in carbon dioxide emissions, which, in turn, will accelerate climate change events that are fueling the current fires, experts say.

-It’s estimated that the 2020 California wildfires have already generated more than 91 million metric tons of CO2, according to data from the Global Fire Emissions Database (GFED).
-That’s about 25% more than annual emissions from fossil fuels in the state, Niels Andela, an atmospheric scientist from Cardiff University in the U.K., told Mongabay.
+It’s estimated that the 2020 California wildfires have already generated more than 91 million metric tons of CO2 (as of Sept.
+15), according to data from the Global Fire Emissions Database (GFED).
+That’s about 25% of the annual emissions from fossil fuels in the state, Niels Andela, an atmospheric scientist from Cardiff University in the U.K., told Mongabay.

 “This year is really, really off the chart,” Andela said.
 “We estimate … that this is the highest year we have on our record, at least.

 “In ideal conditions when those forests are able to regrow, they will eventually reabsorb those emissions again, although that may take many decades … but for some of those forests, it might be really hard to fully recover,” he added.